Rank of Cards

 The Shuffle, Cut and Deal

 Any player may shuffle, the dealer shuffles last, and the player to the dealer's right cuts the cards.
-The dealer gives five cards, one at a time, face down, to each player in turn, beginning with the player on his left.
+The dealer gives five cards, one at a time, face down, to each player in turn, beginning with the player on the left.
 (Some deal only four cards to a player.
 This is necessary if there are more than eight players.)

-After looking at his cards, the player on the dealer's left may bet any number of chips up to the number of chips in the pot at the time.
+After looking at their cards, the player on the dealer's left may bet any number of chips up to the number of chips in the pot at the time.
 A player who does not wish to bet may forfeit one chip to the pot.
 No bet may exceed the number of chips already in the pot.

 If at any time the pot has no more chips in it (because a player has "bet the pot" and won), each player again puts in one chip to restore the pot.